italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

   - Use `marketId` to find trades in a specific market (ignores the token pair).
 - **Default Behavior:** If you don’t set `programId`, the API looks at **all supported markets** (Raydium, Orca, Jupiter, etc.) for the last 14 days.
 If you don’t set `timeStart` and `timeEnd`, it uses the last 14 days by default.
 - **Sorting:** Use `sortByDesc: "blocktime"` to get the newest trades first, which is what the code does.
-- **For a Layperson:** Think of these parameters as telling the librarian, “Find me trades for apples and oranges (or just apples), check all markets, from yesterday to today, and show me the 10 newest ones.”
+- **Simple Explaination:** Think of these parameters as telling the librarian, “Find me trades for apples and oranges (or just apples), check all markets, from yesterday to today, and show me the 10 newest ones.”

 ---